hannahcorreia/reindeer-decomp/README.md

 This is the data repository for public available code and data to reproduce analyses in Correia, H. E., Tveraa, T., Stien, A., & Yoccoz, N. (2022, Forthcoming).
 Nonlinear spatial and temporal decomposition provides insight for climate change effects on sub-Arctic herbivore populations.
 Oecologia. https://doi.org/10.1007/s00442-022-05150-7

-\
-\
-\
+## Code
+Entire analysis is provided in [`reindeer_analyses.R`](reindeer_analyses.R)

+## Data
+Data used in the analyses and required for the R code are given in [`reindeerNOR_decomp.csv`](reindeerNOR_decomp.csv), which is also deposited at the Harvard Dataverse repository https://doi.org/10.7910/DVN/FTMDK6

-_By using the contents on this Github repo and the published article, you agree to cite the above work._
+_By using the contents on this Github repo and the published article, you agree to cite:_
-\
+Correia, H. E., Tveraa, T., Stien, A., & Yoccoz, N. (2022, Forthcoming).
+Nonlinear spatial and temporal decomposition provides insight for climate change effects on sub-Arctic herbivore populations.
+Oecologia. https://doi.org/10.1007/s00442-022-05150-7
+Correia, Hannah, 2022, "Replication Data for: Nonlinear spatial and temporal decomposition provides insight for climate change effects on sub-Arctic herbivore populations", https://doi.org/10.7910/DVN/FTMDK6, Harvard Dataverse, V1, UNF:6:wjxXeneEQJ6H94Hpb/CDvw== [fileUNF]
 \
 \
 __Contact Us:__